 You should cease smoking for at least 2 weeks prior to surgery, as it increases surgical and anesthetic risks and can lead to serious complications.

 Your complete medical history should be made aware to Dr Eddy Dona, fully disclosing all health problems.
 All relevant details should be disclosed when you fill out your “Patient Registration Form” and during your initial consultation.

 There are 3 possible incision locations depending on which areas need attention Dr Dona will advise which will apply to you.
 The upper eyelid and lower eyelid can be treated in the same operation.

-Upper eyelid reduction – the incision is made in the natural crease line, which is usually 8mm to 12 mm above the eyelash line.
+The incision is made in the natural crease line, which is usually 8mm to 12 mm above the eyelash line.
 Excess skin and fat pads are removed.
 The scar sits in a natural crease and is practically invisible when your eyes are open.

-Lower eyelid reduction, outer – the incision is made just under the eyelash line in the lower eyelid.
+The incision is made just under the eyelash line in the lower eyelid.
 Skin and muscle is elevated and then excess skin is removed along with removing or tightening up the lower eyelid fatty layer.

-Lower eyelid reduction, inner – the incision is made inside the lower eyelid, no external scar is produced.
+The incision is made inside the lower eyelid, no external scar is produced.
 This technique is used when no skin or muscle adjustment is needed, only fat removal.

 You can usually drink fluids and eat a light meal two to three hours after eyelid reduction surgery.

 The discomfort is usually mild and limited to the incisions.
 Some bruising and swelling is to be expected in the area and usually subsides in three to four weeks.
 Sleeping with your head elevated will reduce swelling.